LeLagoon/UnYapper/README.md

 An extension that summarizes text

 ## Description
-Ever faced a enormous and scary text that you really didn't want to read?
+Ever faced an enormous and scary text that you really didn't want to read?
 This is a chrome extension that's used to __summarize all the yap__ and provide it in a __concise manner__ for you to understand things simply.

 ![alt text](<final extension.png>)